6 tips for creating mobile-friendly emails

 People expect businesses to be up-to-date on modern channels.
 A bad mobile service experience translates to a bad customer experience, and also makes you look behind the times.

-Creating mobile friendly email is just one part of successful customer service email management, but it’s an important one.
+Creating mobile-friendly email is just one part of successful customer service email management, but it’s an important one.
 You can equip agents with the right tools and knowledge to ensure all their emails work well on mobile.

 Create a responsive email template

-A responsive email provides the same information on all device types, but automatically organizes it differently based on the screen size of the viewer.
-An image that shows up next to text on a desktop screen will show up above it instead on a mobile device, for instance.
+A responsive email provides the same information on all device types but automatically organizes it differently based on the screen size of the viewer.
+An image that shows up next to the text on a desktop screen will show up above it instead on a mobile device, for instance.
 Responsive email design is a good way to make sure all of your customers get the information they need in a format that’s user friendly for them.

 But your average customer service agent won’t be skilled in responsive design.
 To enable them to send responsive emails, supply them with a responsive email template.
-An email template provides pre-designed formatting and structure, so that all agents have to do is drop their message into it.
-If all the templates they have incorporate responsive email design, then sending responsive emails won’t require any extra work or skill on their part.
+An email template provides pre-designed formatting and structure so that all agents have to do is drop their message into it.
+If all the templates they have incorporated responsive email design, then sending responsive emails won’t require any extra work or skill on their part.